Music

 Music Production: This hands-on class explores the dynamic world of the digital audio workstation.
 Learn the basics of electronic music design, mixing and editing, and the creative process.
 This course equips students with the skills and knowledge to navigate the tools, concepts, and processes essential for effective music design.

 Music Theory: Coursework examines the construction of Western music through the study of fundamentals and compositional exercises, including scales, intervals, modes, and counterpoint.
-Student learn the patterns and practices of writing music that gave rise to how harmony works today.
+Students learn the patterns and practices of writing music that gave rise to how harmony works today.
 Previous music experience is helpful but not required.

 “My art education at EPS helped me to develop from a young child in 6th grade, too afraid to answer questions in class even when he knew they were right, to a young man in high school who was proud to sing on stage in front of a full audience of strangers.
 The F&PA gave me the confidence to express myself, and take that leap of faith.
 It’s scary, and the first time it happens, it’s daunting.
 However, through the presentations in class, the performances, the concerts, and the art galleries, not only does it get easier, it feels good.
 I came to appreciate having the ability to show the community what I had to offer, and even though my life in university doesn’t involve the F&PA, I am so grateful for the chances that I got to express myself both on and off stage because it gave me the confidence.
 Dipping my toe in the pond of the Arts was one of the best decisions of my life.” – Julian Yamashiro: EPS Class of 2017